ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Format of Scope # {#scope-format}

+Building on the definition in {{Section 3.3 of RFC6749}} considered in the ACE framework {{RFC9200}}, scope denotes: the permissions that the Client (i.e., the Administrator) seeks to obtain from the AS for accessing resources at a Resource Server (i.e., the Group Manager); and the permissions that the AS actually issues to the Client following its request.
+This process is detailed in {{Sections 5.8.1 and 5.8.2 of RFC9200}}.

 This section defines the exact format and encoding of scope to use, in order to express authorization information for the Administrator (see {{getting-access}}).

 To this end, this document uses the Authorization Information Format (AIF) {{RFC9237}}.
 In particular, it uses and extends the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.